Beyond Redundancy: Toward Agile Resilience in Optical Networks to Overcome Unpredictable Disasters: Agile resilience requirements and challenges

 \subsection{Requirements and Challenges}

-To achieve agile resilience for rapid service migration, the followings are requirements:
+To achieve agile resilience for rapid service migration, the following are requirements:

-\begin{itemize} \item \emph{(1) Rapid establishment of optical wavelength paths across borrowed infrastructure}: Operators must be able to provision optical paths quickly using facilities beyond their own administrative domain. \item \emph{(2) Temporary sharing of partially idle network and computing resources}: Even during a disaster, resources such as fiber spectrum (e.g., unused portions of the C-band), CPU, storage, and switching capacity may remain partially available.
+\begin{itemize} \item \emph{(1) Rapid establishment of optical paths across \revB{cooperatively built ad-hoc infrastructure}}: Operators must be able to \revB{quickly provision optical paths on a newly built line system that leverages spare assets, such as dark fibers and spare equipment, across multiple administrative domains}. \item \emph{(2) Temporary sharing of partially idle network and computing resources}: Even during a disaster, resources such as fiber spectrum (e.g., unused portions of the C-band), CPU, storage, and switching capacity may remain partially available.
 Temporarily lending such resources to other operators is essential for service relocation and restoration. \end{itemize}

-At least two technical challenges exist to meet the above two requirements (Fig.~\ref{fig-crop}):
+At least two technical challenges exist to meet the above two requirements (Fig.~\ref{fig_crop}):